 Autism: The Early Years Video Series

 If you are concerned your child is not developing typically, it’s important to speak to a health professional about the possibility of an autism diagnosis.
 Alternatively, if you’ve already received a diagnosis, it is likely you will have many questions about the road ahead.

 At AEIOU Foundation for Children with Autism, we understand how important it is for parents and carers to feel well supported while navigating these early days.
 We’ve designed this resource to provide useful information and practical advice on the topics we most frequently encounter.
 These nine videos, which cover the areas of family, behaviours and communication, feature autism experts employed by AEIOU, along with mums, dads and children enrolled at our centres.

 They are a good starting point for your research, which is why they’re FREE to view and share.
-To receive information about workshops, open days and relevant autism-specific events in your area simply subscribe to our mailing list.
+To receive information about AEIOU's workshops, open days and other relevant autism-specific events in your area, head to our Workshops page.

 Part 1: Understanding Autism